 Thinking spatially during the design process

 Any design process or design framework is meant to iterate thinking: To approach a problem broadly, to share ideas with others effectively, to evaluate those ideas and reach a solution.
 Today, we have well-established design and development methods for building experiences on desktops, phones, and tablets.
 Teams have clear expectations of what is necessary to iterate an idea and turn it into a product for users.

-Often teams are a mix of development, design, research, and management, but all roles can participate in the design process.
+Teams are often composed of a mix of development, design, research, and management, but all roles can participate in the design process.
 The barrier to entry to contribute an idea for a mobile app can be as simple as drawing a rectangle for the device’s screen.
-While sketching boxes and lines for the UI elements, with arrows to indicate motion or interactions, can be enough to establish technical requirements or define potential user behavior.
+Meanwhile, sketching boxes and lines for UI elements with arrows to indicate motion or interactions can be enough to establish technical requirements or define potential user behavior.

 Teams from the Mixed Reality Partner Program in our workshop

-When we work with external partners, we hear stories of teams ‘waiting for the developer to finish the prototype’ before they can continue with their design process.
+When we work with external partners, we hear stories of teams waiting for the developer to finish the prototype before they can continue their design process.
 This often means the rest of the team is blocked in making meaningful progress on the product, overloading the developer to solve both the technical implementation as well as major components of the user experience (as they attempt to put a rough idea into code).